ZeusWPI/hydra/deployment.md

     - Since the resto website is not always up-to-date, we need to be able to manually run the scrapers.

-The node.js server will move to its own repo, with its own deployment procedure.

 ### Current strategy

 0. Tests are run on Travis CI